MikeSafonov/spring-boot-starter-specification-builder/README.md

 Segment intersection predicate allow `null` values in `from` and `to` inside `SegmentFilter`, and `null` value in entity `toField` what mean not ended segment.

+## Debug

+You may turn on additional logging to debug created predicates:

+    logging:
+      level:
+        com:
+          github:
+            mikesafonov:
+              specification:
+                builder:
+                  starter: trace

 ## Build